Eben Moglen: Free software

+Other

 Moglen has criticized what he calls the "reification of selfishness".
 He has said, "A world full of computers which you can't understand, can't fix and can't use (because it is controlled by inaccessible proprietary software) is a world controlled by machines."

 He has called on lawyers to help the Free Software movement, saying: "Those who want to share their code can make products and share their work without additional legal risks."
 He urged his legal colleagues, "It's worth giving up a little in order to produce a sounder ecology for all.
 Think kindly about the idea of sharing."

 Moglen has criticized trends which result in "excluding people from knowledge".
 On the issue of free software versus proprietary software, he has argued that "much has been said by the few who stand to lose".
 Moglen calls for a "sensible respect for both the creators and users" of software code.
 In general, this concept is a part of what Moglen has termed a "revolution" against the privileged owners of media, distribution channels, and software.
 On March 13, 2009, in a speech given at Seattle University, Moglen said of the free software movement that, "'When everybody owns the press, then freedom of the press belongs to everybody' seems to be the inevitable inference, and that's where we are moving, and when the publishers get used to that, they'll become us, and we'll become them, and the first amendment will mean: 'Congress shall make no law ... abridging freedom of speech, or of the press ...', not – as they have tended to argue in the course of the 20th century – 'Congress shall make no law infringing the sacred right of the Sulzbergers to be different'."

 On the subject of digital rights management, Moglen said in 2006, "We also live in a world in which the right to tinker is under some very substantial threat.
 This is said to be because movie and record companies must eat.
 I will concede that they must eat.
 Though, like me, they should eat less."